App version: 0.1.0

 Interest Rate

 Interest is the fee that the bank charges for loaning money.
 You’ll only pay interest on your credit card if you carry a balance from one month to the next.
-Credit card interest rates vary depending on the credit card issuer and the credit score and credit history of the applicant.
+Credit card interest rates vary depending on the credit card issuer, and the credit score and credit history of the applicant.

 Annual Percentage Rate (APR)

-The APR of a credit card refers to interest rate.
+The APR of a credit card refers to the interest rate.
 With most loans, APR refers to the annual cost of borrowing money, including fees that are not factored into the interest rate calculation.
 With credit cards, however, the APR is the same as the interest rate, since annual fees and other fees are not included in this rate.
 Other transactions — like cash advances and returned payments — are also subject to APRs, which might be higher than your regular rate.

 Credit Limit